Fore people: Precolonial marriage

+Religion

 According to traditional Fore beliefs, the land they live in (or bagina) is alive, and it created the world.
 The bagina also created the ancestor guardians, amani, from which the Fore are descended.
-The Fore believe a person has five souls: the auma, the ama, the aona, the yesegi, and the kwela.
+The Fore believe a person has five souls: the auma (good qualities), the ama (simulacra of the auma that has magical powers), the aona (special abilities), the yesegi (ancestral power or aggression), and the kwela (dangerous ghost or pollution).
 When a person dies, the Fore conduct mortuary rituals to ensure that each soul reaches its proper destination.
-Upon death, the auma, or good aspects of a person, travels to kwelanandamundi, the land of the dead.
+Upon death, the auma travels to kwelanandamundi, the land of the dead.
 To help the auma reach kwelanandamundi, the deceased's family members leave food with the body.
-Two to three days after death, the body may be buried, entombed, or cooked and consumed.
-If consumed, the deceased's ama was thought to bless those who ate.
-The aona, or special abilities of a person, passed on to the deceased's preferred child, while the yesegi, or ancestral power of a person, passed on to all the deceased's children.
-Purification rituals during and after consumption of the body aim to ensure that the kwela (or the pollution of a dead body) does not taint those who eat it.
+Two to three days after death, the body may be buried, entombed, or, historically, cooked and consumed.
+If consumed, the deceased's ama was thought to bless those who ate the body.
+The aona passed on to the deceased's preferred child, while the yesegi passed on to all the deceased's children.
+Purification rituals during and after consumption of the body aimed to ensure that the kwela does not taint those who eat it.
 Through such rituals, the Fore were assured that the deceased's positive aspects remain in the tribe, while the auma, ama, and kwela reach kwelanandamundi.

+Nokoti

+Nokoti is a forest spirit common in Fore folklore.
+Originally, Nokoti was portrayed as a tall masculine man carrying a small axe or small bag that contains his magical power.
+They lived in an isolated mysterious part of the forest, such as an unusual rock formation or misshaped tree.
+The area in which Nokoti lived (ples masalai or sacred place) was considered sacred and should not be disturbed.
+Any person that intruded would be afflicted with illnesses caused by the Nokoti kionei, or Nokoti's poison.
+For example, if a family with a child slept overnight in the ples masalai, Nokoti would steal and hide a lock of the child's hair.
+If the hair was not found, then the child would die from illness.
+Adults would not die, but their genitalia would become inflamed.